elopio/docs/source/includes/_transactionAPI.md

 Converts the user's Participation Tokens to Reputation Tokens.
 Due to the fact that the fees can sometimes take months to claim, the parameter `forgoFees` can be set to true if the user would like to redeem his or her Participation Tokens without having to wait.

-This transaction will fail if:

-- `msg.sender` does not have any Participation Tokens.
+This transaction will fail if `msg.sender` does not have any Participation Tokens.

-Returns: true if the Participation Tokens were successfully withdrawn and converted to Reputation Tokens.
+It returns true if the Participation Tokens were successfully withdrawn and converted to Reputation Tokens.
 (NOTE: The return value cannot be obtained reliably when calling externally.)

 #### augur.api.ParticipationToken.withdrawInEmergency({ \_signer, participationToken, onSent, onSuccess, onFailed })